 There are several ways to commemorate Juneteenth here in San Marcos!
-Take part in a 5k in the morning, visit the Calaboose African American History Museum and celebrate with a wonderful lineup of art, education and community at the celebration.
+Enjoy lots of delicious food at the Cook Off, visit the Calaboose African American History Museum, and celebrate with a wonderful lineup of art, education, and community at the celebration.
 The end of slavery in the United States has been celebrated since 1865.

 San Marcos Public Library